TykTechnologies/tyk-docs-hugo/tyk-docs/content/product-stack/tyk-gateway/middleware/mock-response-middleware.md

 ### Rapid API Prototyping

-Developers can create ready-made static (mock) responses during early API prototyping phases to simulate responses without any backend.
+Developers can create predefined static (mock) responses during early API prototyping phases to simulate responses without any backend.
 This is useful for several reasons:

-- **Validate API Design Early**: it's the easiest way to [try an API before writing any code](https://tyk.io/blog/3-ways-to-try-out-your-api-design-before-you-build).
-This allows API designers and product managers to validate concepts without waiting for full API implementations.
+- **Validate API Design Early**: It enables [trying an API before writing any code](https://tyk.io/blog/3-ways-to-try-out-your-api-design-before-you-build).
+API designers and product managers can validate concepts without waiting for full API implementations.
-- **Enable Dependent Development**: it allows development of apps and tooling that depend on the upstream service to progress.
+- **Enable Dependent Development**: Allows development of apps and tooling that depend on the upstream service to progress.
 For example, the front-end team can build their interface based on the mocked responses.
-- **Support Test-Driven Development (TDD) and Behavior-Driven Development (BDD)**: it supports writing test cases for the API before implementation, enabling design and testing of the API without writing any backend code.
+- **Support Test-Driven Development (TDD) and Behavior-Driven Development (BDD)**: Supports writing test cases for the API before implementation, enabling design and testing of the API without writing any backend code.

 ### Legacy System Migration